 Writing Fellows Courses

 Brown's Writing Fellows program trains undergraduate students to work intensively with peers in select classes to help improve student writing.
-These teaching assistants, called Writing Fellows, have been trained in composition and pedagogy.
-Writing Fellows read drafts of student papers and meet in conferences with student writers to discuss their drafts.
-Students then revise their work and submit both versions (the original with the fellow’s comments and the revision) to their professor or teaching assistant.
-When grading papers, professors in Writing Fellows Courses consider both the process the student went through and the final product.
-The courses served by Writing Fellows each semester are listed on Brown’s Dean of the College Web site.
+Writing Fellows read drafts of student papers and meet in individual conferences with students to discuss their drafts.
+Students then revise their work and submit both versions (the original with the fellow’s comments and the revision) to their course instructor.
+When grading papers, professors in Writing Fellows courses consider both the drafting and revision process as well as the final paper.